lucaswhiteley/AudioDescriptionInVR/README.md

 # AudioDescriptionInVR
-This is my Final Year project based around helping blind and partially sighted people navigate a VR scene using audio descriptions
+This is my Final Year project based around helping blind and partially sighted people navigate a VR scene using audio descriptions.